andytwoods/fobject/README.md

 # FObject

-Dropping down to for loops with objects is a pain.
-A minimal  functional toolbelt for objects... that gives you the final object to play with alongside keys and vals.
+Dropping down to for loops with objects is a pain (and loud exclamations of FO).
+A minimal chainable no nonsense functional toolbelt for objects, giving you access final object mid 'loop'.

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.

 ### Installing